Domestic Violence Attorney

 In New York courts, Long Island domestic violence conflicts are allegations of criminal acts committed by individuals who have or have had some form of domestic relationship and/or intimate relationship with the victim.
 The crimes can range in severity from violations to misdemeanors and even felonies.
 Some of the most common offenses charged in domestic violence cases on Long Island include:

-If you are accused of any of the things listed above, or if you have violated an order of protection, it is essential to get the representation of an experienced New York lawyer who understands the nuances of this area of law and knows what kind of protection you need against charges of domestic violence.
+If you are accused of any of the things listed above, or if you have violated an order of protection, it is essential to get representation of experienced domestic violence lawyers who understand the nuances of this area of law and knows what kind of protection you need against charges of domestic violence.
 At the Law Offices of Jason Bassett, you can talk to an experienced lawyer who can help you understand the choices you may have.
-For more information and to speak with highly-rated criminal attorney, contact Jason Bassett, Esq. today.
-For a free consultation call us 24 hours a day, 7 days a week (631) 259-6060.
+For more information and to speak with a highly-rated criminal attorney, contact Jason Bassett, Esq. today.
+For a free consultation call us 24 hours a day, 7 days a week at (631) 259-6060.

 Sometimes, false accusations can be made and domestic violence cases can stem from those accusations.
 A domestic violence conviction can result in severe penalties.
-You will need to have the skills and representation of an experienced lawyer who has a proven track record of successfully representing defendants and exposing false accusations.
+You will need to have the skills and representation of domestic violence attorneys who have proven track records of successfully representing defendants and exposing false accusations.

 Schedule a free consultation

 You still have important legal rights even if you were charged in a Suffolk County or Nassau County domestic violence case.
-The quality of your lawyer can have an impact on the outcome of your case.
+The quality of your lawyer for domestic violence can have an impact on the outcome of your case.